From dry weather to foreign objects, many things can irritate your eyes.

 Bacterial viruses often cause eye irritation.
 Infection typically starts in one eye and can spread to the other or infect people you are in close contact with.
 Some common types of eye infections are:

-- Pink eye – infection of your conjunctiva, usually gives eye a pink tint
+Pink eye: Infection of your conjunctiva, usually gives the eye a pink tint.

 - Feeling like something is in your eye